NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/dust-goggles.md

 usage: "worneyeglasses"
 license: "ORC"
 identify:
 description: "These sand-colored goggles keep the harsh weather of the Cinderlands at bay.
-While wearing the goggles, you ignore penalties to Perception from desert weather effects and gain a +1 bonus to Perception checks involving sight."
+While wearing the goggles, you ignore penalties to [[Skills#Perception|Perception]] from desert weather effects and gain a +1 bonus to [[Skills#Perception|Perception]] checks involving sight."
 powerTitle1:
 actionEconomy1:
 type1: